Vernost, a Digital Infrastructure Solutions Provider for Businesses, Launched its Unique Hotel Mapping Platform Under its VeTravel Segment, for Travel and Hospitality

 - Accelerate response time of milliseconds for booking, through API interface

+Vernost Marketing Technology Solutions has been driving digitisation for enterprises over the past 7 years.
+As a global leader in designing, developing, and managing new age digital infrastructure ecosystem for national and global businesses, Vernost specialises in solutions such as Customer-First, Mobile-First, AI-First, Commerce-First, that work towards enhancing customer experience through smart, seamless and simplified digital interface.
+With a proven expertise in designing, developing, and managing solutions in the domains of Customer Engagements, Digital Payment, Online marketplace, Travel Commerce & Digital Distribution, Vernost has been driving a technology transformation for businesses.
+As earliest adopters of smart innovations, Vernost has an established practice on AI, Blockchain, Commerce, Analytics, and Cloud.

-With the S.2 platform, Vernost aims at addressing the business demands through technology innovations that drive ROI while providing effective and relevant solutions to the travel and hospitality business ecosystem.
+With the S.2 platform, Vernost aims at addressing the unique business demands through technology innovations that help drive ROI while providing effective and relevant solution to the travel and hospitality business ecosystem.

 About VeTravel: